ONLYOFFICE/docker-onlyoffice-nextcloud/README.md

 **Please note**: you might need to wait a couple of minutes when all the containers are up and running after the above command.

-3. Now launch the browser and enter the webserver address.
-The ownCloud wizard webpage will be opened.
+4. Now launch the browser and enter the webserver address.
+The ownCloud/Nextcloud wizard webpage will be opened.
 Enter all the necessary data to complete the wizard.

-4. Go to the project folder and run the `set_configuration.sh` script:
+5. Go to the project folder and run the `set_configuration.sh` script:

 ```
 bash set_configuration.sh
 ```

-Now you can enter ownCloud and create a new document.
+Now you can enter ownCloud/Nextcloud and create a new document.
 It will be opened in ONLYOFFICE Document Server.

 ## Project Information